Great white sharks are moving to Florida for the winter

 KEY WEST, Fla.
-(AP) — Like snowbirds, there’s another group that’s moving to Florida for the winter: sharks.
+(AP) — Like snowbirds, there’s another group that’s moving the Florida for the winter: sharks.

 Shark experts say the coast of Florida is starting to heat up with white shark activity.
 OCSEARCH, a research group, says the annual migration to warmer waters off the Florida and Carolinas coasts is underway.